Jared-Godar/codeup_notes/admin/daily_quotes.md

 >04NOV21:

 " We can only see a short distance ahead, but we can see plenty there that needs to be done. - ALan Turing

+>05NOV21:

+"If debugging is the process of removing software bugs, then programming must be the process of putting them in." - Edsger Dijkstra

+"Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan

+Document what you are doing so your future self can see what you are doing.
+Give variables meaniningful names.
+Optimize for reading code, not writing code.